theparanoids/ysshra/README.md

 ### SSH Certificate

-PSSHCA utilizes [Go SSH library](https://pkg.go.dev/golang.org/x/crypto/ssh) to generate SSH certificates and CSRs, which conforms to the format defined in [OpenSSH](https://www.openssh.com/specs.html).
+YSSHCA utilizes [Go SSH library](https://pkg.go.dev/golang.org/x/crypto/ssh) to generate SSH certificates and CSRs, which conforms to the format defined in [OpenSSH](https://www.openssh.com/specs.html).
-PSSHCA defines an extensible key ID format for user certificates, and uses it to identify the types and usages of SSH certificates for different PAM modules.
+YSSHCA defines an extensible key ID format for user certificates, and uses it to identify the types and usages of SSH certificates for different PAM modules.

 The `Key ID` field in a SSH certificate is typically used to identify in human-readable form the specific certificate signing key (potentially stored in an HSM), the specific user key wrapped by the certificate, or both.
-However, PSSHCA `Key ID` is in JSON format, which enables gensign and different CSR handlers (or modules) to fill detailed information into CSR and certificates.
+However, YSSHCA `Key ID` is in JSON format, which enables gensign and different CSR handlers (or modules) to fill detailed information into CSR and certificates.
-Compared to other certificate attributes (e.g. critical options), `Key ID` can be logged in OpenSSH during SSH handshake and in SSHRA gensign easily.
+Compared to other certificate attributes (e.g. critical options), `Key ID` can be logged in OpenSSH during SSH handshake and in YSSHRA gensign easily.

-Following is a regular SSH certificate generated by SSHRA.
+Following is a regular SSH certificate generated by YSSHRA.
 The certificate principals (`prins`), transaction ID (`transID`), request user (`reqUser`), request IP (`reqIP`), request host (`reqHost`) and Key ID version (`ver`) can be found in the parsed certificate.

 ```